lihuelworks/hltb_gsheet/README.md

 This API extracts HowLongToBeat data by searching **"howlongtobeat GAMENAME"** on Google via SerpAPI and parsing the playtime information from the search results (featured snippets and organic results).

-**Why not use the HLTB library directly?** The official HowLongToBeat website has aggressive bot protection that blocks all direct programmatic access from Python.
-Instead, we leverage Google search results which include HLTB data in a structured format.
+**Why not use the HLTB library directly?** ~~The official HowLongToBeat website has aggressive bot protection that blocks all direct programmatic access from Python.
+Instead, we leverage Google search results which include HLTB data in a structured format.~~

+As of [howlongtobeatpy v1.0.19](https://github.com/ScrappyCocco/HowLongToBeat-PythonAPI/releases/tag/1.0.19), the library is expected to work again.
+If you encounter issues, please see [issue #52](https://github.com/ScrappyCocco/HowLongToBeat-PythonAPI/issues/52) and report any new problems directly to the [HowLongToBeat-PythonAPI repo](https://github.com/ScrappyCocco/HowLongToBeat-PythonAPI/issues).
+As this package is a web scraper, it is the most vulnerable point in the chain and may break if HLTB changes their site or protection again.

 ## Features